LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 ![image](https://github.com/LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/assets/139655319/1d469591-7308-4693-b90c-c749a96ce067) ![image](https://github.com/LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/assets/139655319/b1c3ea66-11bc-4fdc-ac4c-369e91285239)
 ![image](https://github.com/LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/assets/139655319/a0cd6cbb-4b7f-49e8-b17e-603c0d5092a4)

- there are apparently 5 different level of education indicated by the consumers.
+ There are apparently 5 different level of education indicated by the consumers.
 For a proper analysis to be done with regards to this.
 A pivot table was created in excel to provide a summary of the sum of web purchase made by consumers within the different educational levels, while the summary was created using the clustered bar chart visualization tool on powerBI.
 The clustered bar chart and the pivot table reveals that level of education also has significant impact on the number of web purchases.
 Of the 5 different level of education, 50.77% of them were made by consumers at the graduation level, 16.28% were made by master’s holders, while 23.49% of them were made by PhD holders among many others.
 Moving the next factor to consider.

 * **Location:**